 - 2. (For advanced users only.)
 Enter the desired Receive Buffer Size.
-High bandwidth (≥60 Mbps), high latency streams may experience video dropouts due to the default receive buffer size.
+High-bandwidth (≥60 Mbps), high-latency streams may experience video dropouts due to the default receive buffer size.
 If you notice this issue for your stream, use the following formulas to guide you in setting an appropriate buffer size, where: - MTU size is defined at the stream's source. - Bitrate and negotiated latency are found on the route statistics page while the route is running.
 (See Viewing a Route's Statistics.)
 The negotiated latency is not necessarily the value set in Step #2.

-MTU Size Suggested Receiver Buffer Size 1000-1500 (Bitrate in bps ÷ 8) × negotiated latency in seconds × 1.5 750-1000 (Bitrate in bps ÷ 8) × negotiated latency in seconds × 1.7 < 750 (Bitrate in bps ÷ 8) × negotiated latency in seconds × 2.0
+MTU Size Suggested Receiver Buffer Size (in kByte) 1000-1500 (Bitrate in kbps \div 8) × negotiated latency in seconds × 1.5

+MTU Size Suggested Receiver Buffer Size (in kByte) 750-1000 (Bitrate in kbps ÷ 8) × negotiated latency in seconds × 1.7 < 750 (Bitrate in kbps ÷ 8) × negotiated latency in seconds × 2.0